GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 4 minutes: Staging

-Teammates will order the cards within their initiative in the Icebox (Sprint Staging) based on their own criteria
+Teammates will order the cards within their initiative in the `Icebox` based on their own criteria

-16 minutes: Card Review (Icebox)
+16 minutes: Card Review `Icebox`

 Review cards of other teammates